zsmith616/Applied-Trend-Analysis-in-R/README.md

 Population estimates to calculate mortality rates were obtained using Census and American Community Surveys population estimates for Michigan between 2010 and 2020.

 ## Repository Contents
-The repository contains materials from two iterations of the workshop, one from the 2025 CSTE Annual Conference and one from the 2026 CSTE Annual Conference.
-The 2025 and 2026 iterations are identical except for the following additions to the 2026 iteration:
+The repository contains materials from the iteration of the workshop delivered at the 2025 CSTE Annual Conference.

-1. additional methodological details about and practice with handling with small counts / rare outcomes in the slides and code, and

-2. a reworked interpretation and communication activity in the slides.

-Navigate to the "2025" or "2026" folder to access the preferred materials. *The "2026" folder is under development and will be updated prior to May 31, 2026.*

 The "2025" folder contains the following materials:

 1. Slides from training explaining the background, data sources, analysis process and interpretation of results.